kimu/TestBundle/Resources/doc/howto_write_tests_that_rely_on_a_database.md

 ## Behat and DB

-There are tree tags that can be used with Behat features to create or delete a db.
-All tags are usable with scenarios or steps.
+There is one tag `@db` that can be used with Behat features to create or delete a db, usable both with scenarios or steps.
-`@db` or `@dbup` are used to setup a DB. `@db` and `@dbdown` are used to delete a DB.
-If a scenario or a step is tagged with `@db` the DB is first created and then deleted.
-If you need just to create or clean the DB `@dbup` can be used.
-If you need only to delete the DB `@dbdown` can be used.
+If a scenario or a step is tagged with `@db` the DB is first created and then deleted, ritght after the scenario or the step.

 You can use what you find more comfortable to you to create data in DB.
 You can access Doctrine implementing the `KernelAwareInterface` in you Context class.